syh7/DnDwiki/src/main/resources/raw/darninia/session 10 - of rudeness and runes.md

 - light both bowls, fires turn green and thick smoke fills the plateau
 - smoke turns into shadow demons and quasits

-- combat
++ roll iniative

 - fire rune appears on the table
 - EotM is suddenly Utrechts
 - EotM is suddenly Vlaams

-- long rest
++ long rest

 - walk on to lake Berkenen
 - same plateau with different text: "to find what you seek, one has to grow"

-- Dalynn long rests to change spells
++ Dalynn long rests to change spells
-- Faramar+Wacomar go back to skin quasits
++ Faramar+Wacomar go back to skin quasits
-- Get 2 quasit skins and 4 venom fangs
++ Get 2 quasit skins and 4 venom fangs
-- Faramar improves and gains a +2 on skinning checks
++ Faramar improves and gains a +2 on skinning checks

 - Dandy decides to jump on the plateau and somehow that counts
 - get the growth rune

-- back to lake Keuneu to long rest and tomorrow go to lake Leugeus
++ back to lake Keuneu to long rest and tomorrow go to lake Leugeus
-- bonding at camp fire
++ bonding at camp fire
-- long rest
++ long rest

 - back through cave, down the ladder, go right to lake Leugeus
 - aaracockra are sunbathing